There are 10 Marvel movies coming in the next 4 years

 - Untitled Marvel: July 29, 2022

-The list does not include Spider-Man: Far From Home, since that film is being released July 5, 2019 by Sony Pictures even though with specific licensing agreements, Tom Holland's Peter Parker is still a part of the MCU.
+The list doesn't include Spider-Man: Far From Home.
+That film is being released July 5, 2019, by Sony Pictures, even though with specific licensing agreements, Tom Holland's Peter Parker is still a part of the MCU.

 Now that Disney has purchased Fox, numerous Marvel characters have been brought back under a single banner.
 What does that mean for the future of the X-Men in the MCU?
-It's truly up to anyone, but as CNET's Ashley Esqueda explains below, a Doctor Strange sequel could open up a whole realm of new possibilities...
+It's truly anyone's guess, but as CNET's Ashley Esqueda explains below, a Doctor Strange sequel could open up a whole realm of new possibilities...

 Discuss: There are 10 Marvel movies coming in the next 4 years